 Parents are often recommended Wordshark when they seek extra help for their children’s dyslexia.
 As a result of dyslexia, children can have a negative attitude towards learning, so Wordshark combines fun and variety to create motivation and as a result, greater confidence.

-Wordshark was created by teachers with practical experience of SEN. Both the games and many of the word lists have been specially structured to assist those with any level of dyslexia.
+Wordshark was created by teachers with practical experience of Special Educational Needs.
+Both the games and many of the word lists have been specially structured to assist those with any level of dyslexia.

 How can Wordshark be used at Home?